jesuserro/kindtocs/README.md

-# Obsidian Kindle Plugin
+# Obsidian Kindtocs Plugin

 ![CI/CD status](https://github.com/hadynz/obsidian-kindle-plugin/actions/workflows/main.yml/badge.svg)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/hadynz/obsidian-kindle-plugin)

 Sync (and resync) your Kindle notes and highlights directly into your [Obsidian][1] vault.
+And create yout Table of Contents (TOCs) for your books.
 You can choose to sync using one of two methods:

 ### Amazon's Kindle Reader